 Biotechnology played a major role.
 Agrisoma had genetically optimized Brassica carinata, commonly known as Ethiopian mustard, to create a drop-in for the biofuel industry.

 According to Agrisoma CEO Steve Fabijanski, using this technology helps the company get very specific in adapting plant chromosomes to produce a plant with enhanced oil content (30% more than native plants) that is specifically made to grow well in semi-arid areas, making it ideal in Canada's southern prairies.
 Last year, more than 40 commercial growers in Canada were contracted to grow over 6,000 acres of the crop.
 Oil from carinata is a true industrial oil and cannot be use in food or food preparation, which helps remove the stigma of a competing food crop like corn ethanol.
-Listen to Patrick Crampton, VP of business and product development at Agrisoma, talk about carinata:
+Listen to Patrick Crampton, VP of business and product development at Agrisoma, talk about carinata (video above).

 Special process technology